-All the fund's investments were aligned with the UN Guiding Principles on Business and Human Rights as the fund manager, Smart Lenders, is a signatory participant of the UN Global Compact.
+All the fund's investments were aligned with the UN Guiding Principles on Business and Human Rights as the fund manager, Smart Lenders, is a signatory participant of the UN Global Compact and the Principles for Responsible Investment (PRI).

-The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomyaligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.
+The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific EU criteria.